lorne-luo/scrmabled-strings/README.md

 python3 -m unittest discover
 ```

-## TBD
+## Other
-- Currently only do the search for the first line of input file, will solve it later
-- Will create Dockerfile later
+- Source codes are formatted by [black](https://github.com/python/black) to enhance the readability.